annafriemoth/ios-control-flow-lab/README.md

 }
 ```

-- No parentheses around the conditions
+?
+No parentheses around the conditions
-- No opening and closing brackets in each of the cases
+x No opening and closing brackets in each of the cases
-- No default case in the switch statement
+x No default case in the switch statement
 - No print statement right outside the switch statement

 ***